“A journey of a thousand miles begins with a single step” – Laozi

 So What’s Next?

 Hopefully, you’ll join us on our journey.
-It’s totally free, and you don’t have to be a CrazyLister customer (though you’re more than welcome to sign up for free here).
+It’s totally free, and you don’t have to be a CrazyLister customer (though you’re more than welcome to get started for free).

 Our goal is enabling you to get an edge over your competition and increase sales on eBay.
 To get each post emailed to you as soon as it’s published, sign up for the mailing list at the bottom of this page.